 Mikromedas is a data-driven musical project in which compositions are elaborated using data stemming from space and deep space and astrophysical simulation models.
 The project originally started in 2014 as a work commissioned by the Dutch Electronic Art Festival (DEAF Festival) held in Rotterdam.
 The project is presented under various thematic performance series.
 Specific components and/or audio(visual) pieces within each series can hereby be realized in collaboration with various artists.

-The first performance series was launched 2014 under the name of OGLE2005BLG390Lb.
+This performance series was launched 2014 under the name of OGLE2005BLG390Lb.
 In this series focus is set on a sonic representation of a possible voyage from earth to the exoplanet OGLE2005BLG390Lb situated near the center of our Milky Way, Sagittarius A*.

 For this series compositions are produced using sampled radio astronomical data coming from various sources e.g. data stemming from several spacecrafts such as Voyager1 and Voyager2 or data originating from various astrophysical objects such as pulsar stars which might be up to 22000 years old.
 Other sources that are used in the composition process include synthesized sounds as wel as data feeds from satellites turned into sound and music using newly developed sonification techniques.
 During live performances within these series the compositions are remixed as well as combined with the sonified live data feeds coming from various satellites revolving earth.

-Links for the Mikromedas project:
+Additional links for the Mikromedas project: